mokyen/okyensourcesoftware/invariance.md

 ## But what about when my invariants or data change?

 One of the concerns that can arise from choosing to put data into a struct instead of a class with getters and setters is that those methods provide an interface that insulates callers if the underlying data needs to change.
 I agree that this not only can but absolutely *will* happen at some point.
 However, I think a couple of things can serve as protections.
 First, [DMI](dmi.md) gives guidance that keeps the scope of data small, meaning that the scope of changes will also be small.
-Second, changing from setting a variable directly to calling a getter or setter is a pretty minor refactor.
-Third, the placement of data is often just a best guess at first anyway, so the location, type, etc. of data is likely to change over time anyway.
-The setter/getter interface is also likely change from the first implementation.
-Modern IDEs continue to make this easier and easier, and the introduction of AI will only continue this trend.
+Second, changing from setting a variable directly to calling a getter or setter is a minor refactor.
+Third, the placement of data is often just a best guess at first, so the location, type, etc. of data is likely to change over time anyway.
+The setter/getter interface is also fluid in the first implementation.
+Modern IDEs continue to make this easier, and the introduction of AI will only continue this trend.

 ## Conclusion

-Invariance is an important concept that can serve as a real guidance in the design and implementation of our code.
-It's integral to [DMI](dmi.md), so check out that blog if you're interested in learning more!
+Invariance is an important concept that can serve as a guidance in the designing and implementing code.
+It's integral to [DMI](dmi.md), so check out that blog to learn more about how this technique helps fulfill the Single Responsibility and Open-Closed Principles!